DuongTran1708/mon/README.md

 <div align="center">

+THIS BRANCH IS NO LONGER SUPPORTED.
+PLEASE USE THE LATEST BRANCH!!!

 One <img src="data/one_100.png" width="32"> : One Research Framework To Rule Them All
 =============================
 `one` is a foundational library for computer vision research.